MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 Capability       : {Shell}
 Permission       :

 The third command uses the WSMan provider to view the initialization parameters for the MaintenanceShell configuration.
-The command uses the Get-ChildItem cmdlet (alias = dir) to get the child items in the InitializationParameters node for the MaintenanceShell plug-in.For more information about the WSMan provider, type "get-help wsman".
+The command uses the Get-ChildItem cmdlet, also known as dir, to get the child items in the InitializationParameters node for the MaintenanceShell plug-in.For more information about the WSMan provider, type Get-Help wsman.
 PS C:\>dir WSMan:\localhost\Plugin\MaintenanceShell\InitializationParameters
 ParamName     ParamValue
 ---------     ----------